CRAFT-THU/tetris/README.md

-# Block Compression
+# TeTris
 ## Introduction
-The block compression project includes the code to test the accuracy and speedup for block-wise pruning with/without reordering algorithm.
+This project includes the source code of NIPS 2018 paper:

+**TETRIS: TilE-matching the TRemendous Irregular Sparsity**

+Please cite this paper if you use the code.

 ## Documentation